 Immunomagnetic separation is necessary for early diagnosis of paratuberculosis

-The previous assays for MAP were fecal culture and serum ELISA.
-These were time-consuming and/or not sensitive enough for preclinical MAP detection.
-The MAP bacteria causes a chronic inflammatory wasting disease called paratuberculosis or Johne's disease, which is responsible for the premature death of milk cows.
-It is a major economic loss for the dairy industry, and can devastate a herd if not detected early because MAP is readily transmitted from mother to calf and between adult cows by environmental contamination.
 Early diagnosis is critical for controlling the spread of the bacteria between cows, but early detection must be accomplished before clinical disease symptoms are apparent and before major shedding of bacteria into the environment.
-Detection by fecal culture is time-consuming and has a low senstitivity of 23-29%.
+Detection by fecal culture is time-consuming and has a low sensitivity of 23-29%.
 The serum ELISA method is faster but has a lower sensitivity of 15% in the preclinical stages of infection.
 PCR has been used previously to detect MAP DNA in raw milk samples, but the sensitivity of this is also low at 23%.
 The problem with directly using milk samples is that there are a lot of PCR inhibitory substances present.
 The assay sensitivity can be greatly improved by selectively enriching the population of MAP in milk samples prior to PCR.

 How it works: IMS-IS1PCR